yurimoyses09/MyFisrtAPI/README.md

 # MyFisrtAPI
 Example of the API using C#

-For execute this API fist you need access this link https://drive.google.com/drive/folders/1DHGz6JzqSvgsz-GSQj1uWU4JfNyIgjJl?usp=sharing
+For execute this API fist you need access this link https://drive.google.com/drive/folders/1DHGz6JzqSvgsz-GSQj1uWU4JfNyIgjJl?usp=sharing and execute the query.

+After enough you download a project and run